- Jozef K – A: 8/10 B: 10/10 C: 8/10 D: 7/10 E: 7/10 F: 8/10

 This occurred in tandem with a transformation in the Polish drinking scene, which had previously taken place in sports pubs, cellar bars and bland modern bars.
 Along with the appetite for new beers came the appetite for new alternative places to drink.

 Krakow’s scene changed most prominently in Kazimierz, with crumbling and as yet unexplored buildings ripe for being taken over and changed into atmospheric, antiquey drinking dens, new and yet redolent of a previous era.
 Once this gained national and even international renown, other cities followed suit.
+I wrote about this as part of our Days Out feature, here.

 At this point craft brewing was able to bypass the struggle to compete with major macrobreweries for tap space by becoming entirely separate entities, latching themselves onto brand new bars and making sure that when the next generation were starting out drinking it was their beers on tap – not the dull lagers listed above.
 You now have an entirely reversed situation, with the major players using their financial muscle in a desperate attempt to cleave some tap space in craft ale bars.